DafetiteOgaga/custom_commands/README.md

 ## Changes
+   - you can now skip files from being committed when using pushfile
+   - majority of the display/output now commes with text coloring
    - deleting your repo is now much flexible as all you have to is select the number corresponding to the repo from the display me listing all of your repos
    - error of "... divergent branches ... reconcile divergent branches" has been fixed for all pull processes
    - massive improvements made to cloneRepo command.
 All you now need to clone your repo is just to run the command.
 It displays all your private and public repositories, giving you the option of cloning any of them with the selection menu.
 To clone another person's public repo, you only need the username.
 Collaboration has never been more interesting, you can now do so easily using this command